Jump to Navigation

 • National Museum Act Travel Fellowship, 1974.

-• Routledge Press, Museum Encyclopedia, International panel, 2005-present.
+• Routledge Press, Museum Encyclopedia, International panel, 2005.

 • Brandeis University Visiting Committee for the Arts, 1999-2005.